 - Recognition that fringe benefits are non-taxable rewards has been a major stimulus to their expansion;

-labour legislation, social security legislation made it imperative for employers to share equally with their employees the cost of old age, disability benefit etc;
+- The growing volume of labour legislation, social security legislation made it imperative for employers to share equally with their employees the cost of old age, disability benefit etc;

 - The growth & strength of trade unions;